digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

   The tubes are then temporarily submerged in liquid nitrogen.
   If they can't be freeze-dryed immediatelly, all tubes are stored in a -70°C freezer.

+#TODO Add  the inaturalist link to the collected specimen here, Picea jezoensis.

   ### C_2.
 Extraction

   The freeze-drying process needs to be at least 72 hours long to make sure the samples are absolutely dry.